sesto-dev/next-prisma-tailwind-ecommerce/README.md

 You provide the list of languages you are willing to support in `next.config.js` file.
 All of the i18n content is located in the `i18n.content.js` file in config directory.

 If you want to disable i18n & the select language dropdown in the Header, you only need to remove the `i18n` key from `next.config.js`.
-In this case the `en` content from the `i18n.config.js` file will be served as default.
+In this case the
+`en` content from the `i18n.config.js` file will be served as default.

+## Sending Emails

+Composing and sending Email templates is handled using [Angra](https://github.com/accretence/angra).